Azure-Samples/cosmosdb-springboot-aks/README.md

     --name cosmosdbspringbootregistry --sku Basic
 ```

-## Create a Kubernetes Cluster on AKS using the Azure CLI
+## Create an AKS cluster using the Azure CLI

 1. The following command creates a Kubernetes cluster in the *cosmosdb-springboot-aks-rg* resource group, with *cosmosdb-springboot-aks* as the cluster name, with Azure Container Registry (ACR) `cosmosdbspringbootregistry` attached: